-Students and Parents are encouraged, via informal and formal child safety programs and workshops, to report all concerns to a staff member, who will then follow the child abuse reporting and allegations policy in regards to reporting any alleged child abuse.
+Students and Parents are encouraged, via informal and formal child safety programs and workshops, to report all cases of abuse to any staff member.
+The School staff member, to whom it was reported, will then follow the child abuse reporting and allegations policy in regards to reporting any alleged child abuse.